On building a blockchain

 If you're working with a RaaS provider, your RPC needs at the onset are typically already solved for.
 However, over time you'll need to bring additional RPC nodes online for diversification / resilience.
 The major players to think about are some of the best-known names in crypto, but there's dozens if not hundreds of options:

-I've chosen this shortlist as the names I've come acrss most often in conversations for hosted RPC node services, though there's many more.
-To evaluate your options, the boilerplate CPRSGD will play a huge role as there's not a huge amount of differentiation between node providers.
-That being said, those factors are broken down in a bit more detail specific to the RPC layer (and a few others added on) below:
+will play a huge role as there's not a huge amount of differentiation between node providers.
+That being said, those factors are broken down in a bit more detail specific to the RPC layer (and a few others added on) below:- Cost: It's worth thinking about costs not just to yourself (boilerplate

-• Performance, Reliability: Most RPC node providers are hosted on the same cloud platforms as most of web2: AWS and GCP.
+considerations there), but to your end developers as well, given that most RPC providers will also enter 1-on-1 agreements with projects on your network. - Performance, Reliability: Most RPC node providers are hosted on the same cloud platforms as most of web2: AWS and GCP.
 As a result, they inherit the same underlying performance and reliability (and pass on the same costs), with the exception of a few players that have built their own cloud from scratch.

-• Sustainability: Some RPC providers are underpinned by token-based business models where the end node operators are at least partially incentivized by token airdrops and other incentive programs that can't be sustained forever (or maybe they can?).
+- Sustainability: Some RPC providers are underpinned by token-based business models where the end node operators are at least partially incentivized by token airdrops and other incentive programs that can't be sustained forever (or maybe they can?).
 When selecting an RPC vendor, you want to be conscious of the unit economics on the nodes they're running.

-• Guidance: RPC providers are typically tightly involved in the design of the network and ongoing upgrades; you'll want to know that the vendors you select have successfully executed major protocol upgrades in the past and can work alongside the core protocol team effectively.
+- Guidance: RPC providers are typically tightly involved in the design of the network and ongoing upgrades; you'll want to know that the vendors you select have successfully executed major protocol upgrades in the past and can work alongside the core protocol team effectively.

-• Developer experience: Key builders on your network may have a preference for one RPC vendor over another; while the core functionality is broadly the same, some have invested in value-add functionality like notifications, webhooks, and custom API endpoints.
+- Developer experience: Key builders on your network may have a preference for one RPC vendor over another; while the core functionality is broadly the same, some have invested in value-add functionality like notifications, webhooks, and custom API endpoints.

-• Framework expertise: Different operators specialize on different frameworks (eg. Helius and Triton are focused on SVM, Nirvana on EVM, and some like Alchemy on both).
+- Framework expertise: Different operators specialize on different frameworks (eg. Helius and Triton are focused on SVM, Nirvana on EVM, and some like Alchemy on both).

-• Roadmap: Again, given the limited user-facing differentiation between different RPC vendors, you'll want to understand their roadmaps at least at a high-level and assess how it aligns to your own.
+- Roadmap: Again, given the limited user-facing differentiation between different RPC vendors, you'll want to understand their roadmaps at least at a high-level and assess how it aligns to your own.
 Some RPC vendors such as Alchemy and Moralis are investing in premade APIs while others like Ankr are investing in gaming-specific SDKs.

 Xai: Nirvana, due to their superior cost efficiency, performance, and redundancy with a self-managed bare-metal cloud.
 Nirvana also has a strong alignment; charging no implementation fees, native-token payment options, and low minimum scaling requirements.